kedacore/keda-docs/content/docs/2.0/concepts/scaling-deployments.md

         averageUtilization: 50 # Optional
     behavior:
 ```
-advanced:
-  horizontalPodAutoscalerConfig:
-    resourceMetrics:
+---
-    - name: This is the name of the resource to be targeted as a metric (cpu, memory etc)
+name: This is the name of the resource to be targeted as a metric (cpu, memory etc)
 target:
-        type: type represents whether the metric type is utilization, value, or averagevalue.
+type: type represents whether the metric type is Utilization, Value, or AverageValue.
 value: value is the target value of the metric (as a quantity).
 averageValue: averageValue is the target value of the average of the metric across all relevant pods (quantity)
 averageUtilization: averageUtilization is the target value of the average of the resource metric across all
                     relevant pods, represented as a percentage of the requested value of the resource for the
                     pods.
 Currently only valid for Resource metric source type.
-    behavior:
+---

 ## Long-running executions